LucaDillenburg/Shell-Boost/CONTRIBUTING.md

 Contributions should be made in the form of GitHub pull requests.
 Each pull request will be reviewed by a core contributor (someone with permission to land patches) and either landed in the main tree or given feedback for changes that would be required.

+## Choosing a task

+1. Visit Issues Page
+2. Consider your time availability and the issue complexity to choose an issue.

+    *Note that some issues are market as **```good first issue```**, these are consider easier.*

+3. Assign yourself the chosen issue.

 ## Pull Request Checklist